-- Internet: The biggest internet service providers in Nova Scotia are XplorNet, Rogers and Bell Alliant.
-You can compare the offerings by all the ISPs in your region by going through an online directory called FindInternet.
+- Internet: The biggest internet service providers in Nova Scotia are Eastlink, Rogers and Bell Alliant.
+You can find out more about the best Halifax internet providers.

 - Cell Phone Carriers: The best cell phone carriers in Nova Scotia are Bell and Rogers.
 You can compare the different cell phone plans from PlanHub.

 Where should I get food, alcohol, and different amenities in Nova Scotia?

 - Food: The most popular food offerings in Nova Scotia include seafood such as scallops, oysters, and lobsters.
 The two most famous farmers markets in the region are Halifax Seaport Farmers’ Market and Wolfville Farmers Market.
 You can also find a farmers market near you.